 Also, when you pick up your packet, again, check your race bib for accuracy.
 If you do find a mistake that needs to be corrected, you can talk to one of the helpful, courteous, and incredibly attractive individuals at the “Trouble Table” during packet pick-up.

 Note that our previous Lakefront Marathon winners will be issued special red bibs.

-There will be several presentations at the expo on Friday and Saturday, including course briefings, race day medical tips, post-marathon recovery information and general presentations on training.
+There will be several presentations at the expo on Saturday, including course briefings, race day medical tips, post-marathon recovery information and general presentations on training.
 Consult the schedule that will be on the race website prior to the race (www.milwaukeelakefrontmarathon.org).
 Schedules will also be posted at the expo.